NolanNicholson/GunCon2-MiSTer/README.md

    on the left side of the gun to calibrate that edge.
 (Note: The menu will prompt you to press "Trigger"; press "A" instead.)
 Your goal is to get the most extreme numbers you can without the gun losing sight of the screen.
+   When doing this with the GunCon 2, BE CAREFUL not to calibrate the min and max of the same axis to the same value (e.g., both offscreen); if you do, your MiSTer will divide by zero when applying your calibration, and will crash.
+If this happens, just delete your calibration files from /config.

 8. You should now be calibrated.
 To confirm, try enabling the core's lightgun crosshair (if it has one) and moving around the white screen.
+   Note that calibration is per-core, so you'll need to calibrate separately in NES, PSX, the main menu, etc.

 # GunCon 2 Performance on MiSTer